 I read with conviction, but did I really believe?
 I shed not a tear while I attended to my duties.
 I wanted other people to cry for my sister, but not me.

 Not so last night at the Baltimore Symphony Orchestra.

 When Part 3 of the Messiah came and the words of Job appeared before me again, I lost control.

 The tears came down.
 My breath increased as I tried not to convulse and reveal to the people around me that I was crying.
 Elizabeth noticed.
 She handed me a tissue.
 She had her own memories of a lost one closing in on her at that time, too, as the trumpet, the glorious trumpet, sounded.
 She had understood what set me to crying.
 All that was just too much and I had to stare up at the ceiling and listen to the Soprano, the Bass, the Alto and the Chorus continue with the words of Saint Paul, the trumpet drawing me and all of us higher into a transcendent moment.

 Then I realized in that music, I actually do believe that Francie lives!
 And Claire Marie!
+(My first wife who died at 43 from cancer.)
 And Mom and Dad!
 And Lucinda!
+(My second wife who died of cancer at 61.)
 And Sister Mary Jude!
+(My beloved aunt and Benedictine sister who was my exemplar of unconditional love.)
 Through that moment of unexpected connection with what I had just read a week ago, I could cry for Francie and all my lost ones, whether it be from grief or joy I cannot say for sure.

 Faith pierced me in those moments.
 It was not wordsmithing or planning a beautiful liturgy, things at which I am good and over which I have control.
 It was grief pulling my faith forward from my flesh itself.